I cannot even fathom what you are going through having to navigate this pandemic and I want to help support you through this however I can!

-- The wedding or funeral planners can meet and maintain all requirements needed to comply with the guidance for Phase 1, 2 and 3 Religious and Faith-based Organizations;
+- The wedding planners, venue and vendors can meet and maintain all requirements needed to comply with the guidance for Phase 2 and 3 Wedding Receptions and Funerals COVID-19 Requirements.

-- If food is served at a reception for a wedding, funeral, or memorial service, the venue must comply with the guidance for Dine-in Restaurants and Taverns; and
+- If food is served at a reception for a wedding, funeral, or memorial service, the venue must comply with the guidance for Dine-in Restaurants and Taverns.

 The couple getting married may be considered the same household so they do not need to wear masks with each other.
 The wedding party (assuming they are not also part of the couple’s household) does need to wear masks if they are within 6ft of non-household persons.
 It would be prudent for the wedding couple and party to arrange photo opportunities in a way to minimize being within 6ft of each other.
 In addition, making sure that if anyone experiencing symptoms consistent with COVID remains home.
 The same is applicable to family photos and groupings should be arranged via household.

 One-hour wedding ceremony rehearsals are permitted in advance of the wedding day to practice the ceremony as well as to practice and review the COVID-19 safety plans of the venue and other vendors.
 Rehearsals shall be limited to the couple and their wedding party, the couple’s parents, the officiant, and any necessary vendors.
 Face coverings are required at all times during the rehearsal.
 Rehearsal dinners are prohibited.